pliat963/Treasure-Hunt-Red/README.md

 - ASSETS directory - contains a paraboic reflector 3d-print file, used for one treasure

-- user interface.pdf - describes how to use the project
+- User Interface.pdf - describes how to use the project